 This is a feature of the Feast Plugin

-The retina logo in the Feast Plugin let's you specify a retina-quality logo, without impacting pagespeed.
+The retina logo in the Feast Plugin let's you specify a retina-quality version of the desktop logo, without impacting pagespeed.

-Simply upload an image twice the size of your current logo in Media > Library > Add New, and copy+paste the URL into the "Retina Logo" field in the Feast Plugin.
+Simply upload an image twice the dimensions of your current logo in Media > Library > Add New, and copy+paste the URL into the "Retina Logo" field in the Feast Plugin.

 This feature was released in version 2.1.1 of the Feast Plugin.
 See how to update the plugin in the Feast Plugin FAQ.